Overview of disposition reviews

 Permissions for disposition

 To get access to the Disposition page, reviewers must be members of the Disposition Management role and the View-Only Audit Logs role.
-We recommend creating a new role group called Disposition Reviewers, adding these two roles to that role group, and then adding members to the role group.
+We recommend creating a new role group called Disposition Reviewers, and add these two roles to that role group.

-For more information, see Give users access to the Office 365 Security & Compliance Center
+For instructions to grant users the Disposition Management role and create your new Disposition Reviewers role, see Give users access to the Office 365 Security & Compliance Center.

 How long until disposed content is permanently deleted